 New generation in PJM is assigned a commercial plant or unit name by PJM and the developer prior to its incorporation in the PJM model.
-The commercial names must be initiated before the execution of the Interconnection Service Agreement.
+The commercial names must be initiated at the execution of the Interconnection Service Agreement or even earlier based on the nature of the project.
 The following convention has been established for assigning commercial plant or unit names to new generation projects:

-- 1. The commercial names will be assigned by PJM in collaboration with a representative from the developer. - 2.
-Where possible, the commercial names will be associated with the assigned name given by the plant owner to maintain consistency during construction and the future operation of the plant.
+1. The commercial names will be assigned by PJM in collaboration with a representative from the developer, PJM Interconnection Projects, Resource Adequacy Planning, Market Settlements and Generation Departments.

+2. Where possible, the commercial names will be associated with the assigned name given by the plant owner to maintain consistency during construction and the future operation of the plant.